Merkel says EU should “keep its word” in relations with accession candidates

-German Chancellor Angela Merkel talked of the need for the EU to keep its word in relations with the accession candidates from the Western Balkans states during her visit to the Albania capital Tirana on September 14.
+German Chancellor Angela Merkel talked of the need for the EU to keep its word in relations with the accession candidates from the Western Balkan states during her visit to the Albania capital Tirana on September 14.

 Merkel arrived in Tirana after her visit to Belgrade the previous day as she continued a farewell tour of the EU-aspiring region.
-She reiterated the point made on September 13 that the EU has a geostrategic interest in bringing the Western Balkans countries into the bloc, but acknowledged the difficulties in advancing Albania and North Macedonia towards accession.
+She reiterated the point made on September 13 that the EU has a geostrategic interest in bringing the Western Balkan countries into the bloc, but acknowledged the difficulties in advancing Albania and North Macedonia towards accession.

 “ Albania and North Macedonia, both have reached a state where we can start accession negotiations and hold the accession conference,” the chancellor said.
 “Unfortunately, we did not succeed in doing this during the German Council Presidency because there was an objection from a member state, namely Bulgaria, with regard to North Macedonia.
 But we discussed that it is imperative that we hold on in order for the accession process to move forward.
 Because a lot of effort and effort has been put into this process.”

 The hopes in both Albania and North Macedonia of moving forward to EU accession negotiations were dashed at the end of last year, when Bulgaria blocked the start of talks with North Macedonia.
-This affected Albania too as its progress is coupled to that of its neighbour.
+This affected Albania too, as its progress is coupled with that of its neighbour.

 At a joint press conference with Albanian Prime Minister Edi Rama, Merkel said that she had discussed the issue “very openly”.